 Large mirrors can be collected as part of the bulky waste collection service.
 Call 020 7641 2000 to organise a collection.
 Don't put them out with your rubbish as you could be fined.

 Missed recycling collection:

 Did we miss your recycling?
 There may be a reason for this.
-Was the basket put out on time?
+Was the box or bag put out on time?
 Did it have the correct materials in it?
 Were the containers washed out?

 If the answer is yes to all of these questions, call 020 7641 2000.

-You could also take your paper, glass and cans to your local micro-recycling centre.
+You could also take your paper, glass, cans and other materials to your local micro-recycling centre.